Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Implementation

-update $\mu$ according to the sequence in (5) and jump to point $(7)$.
-If $ \Delta u_t^*$ is too big, so that $u_t + \Delta u_t^*$ and $y_t + \Delta y_t(\Delta u_t^*)$ lie outside the feasible set, then $\Delta u_t^*$ has to be substituted by $\epsilon_t\Delta u_t^*$ for an appropriate $ \epsilon_t\in]0,1[$ small enough.
-Typically, $\epsilon_t$ depends on the node where it is computed. \end{enumerate} \begin{rem}There are different possibilities to choose $\epsilon_t$ to guarantee feasibility.
+\begin{rem}There are different possibilities to choose $\epsilon_t$ to guarantee feasibility.
 Blomvall and Lindberg propose to choose the same $\epsilon_t$ for all $t$ and all nodes by looking at the largest $\overline{\epsilon}$ such that $u_t+\epsilon\Delta u_t^*$ is still feasible for all nodes and all times, and then set $\epsilon:=\min(\xi\overline{\epsilon},1)$ for a $\xi\in]0,1[$.
 We, instead, proceed layerwise.
 Assuming that up to time layer $t-1$ the appropriate choice has already being made, in order to find a node dependent $\epsilon_t$ for all nodes in the time layer $t$ we look for a node dependent $\overline{\epsilon}_t$ such that $u_t+\overline{\epsilon}_t\Delta u_t^*$ and $u_s$ are feasible for all $s=t+1,\dots,T-1$.
 This can be efficiently achieved by a linear program, where the objective function is not really relevant.
 For a fixed $\xi\in]0,1[$ we then set $\epsilon_t:=\min(\xi\overline{\epsilon}_t,1)$ for all nodes in the layer, and repeat the procedure for the next time step.
 This refined procedure guarantees a faster convergence then Blomvall and Lindberg's when the maximizer lies on the boundary of the feasible set. \end{rem} \begin{rem} Why does the implementation on the lattice work?
-When implementing the dynamics, there is a fundamental difference between the non recombing tree and the lattice.
+When implementing the dynamics, there is a fundamental difference between the non recombining tree and the lattice.
 The value of a process on a node depends on the values of the process on the parent nodes.
-In the non recombing tree case a node has only one parent, while in the lattice case a node can have several parents.
+In the non recombining tree case a node has only one parent, while in the lattice case a node can have several parents.
 But in both cases the process values on the nodes are expressed by conditional expectations.
-More exactly, we have the following situation: \begin{itemize} \item The space of all elementary events $\Omega$ corresponds to all possibilities of travelling through the lattice from left to right. \item A node $n_t$ in the lattice corresponds to an atom $\mathcal{B}(n_t)$ of the $\sigma$-algebra for the time layer $t$ containing that node. \item The value on the node $n$ of any random variable $Y$ is \textit{its conditional expectation on that atom $\mathcal{B}(n)$ of $\sigma$-algebra}:
+More exactly, we have the situation summarized in Table \ref{LV}.